anitekgit/Bandersnatch/README.md

 ![alt text](https://i.imgur.com/Nh8cTSr.png)

-This repo will be used to design and create the Bandersnatch game engine which will allow the bandersntach community to collectivly create the Bandersnatch 1984 game.
+This repo will be used to design and create the Bandersnatch game engine which will allow the bandersntach community to collectivly create the Bandersnatch 1984 old game.

 1.0 GOALS